webdesigndecal/mark2html/README.md

 ```

 We can specify the optional output dir as the second command line argument; if there is none specified, it'll default to `[your file name]-mark2html-output`, as shown above.

-If you'd rather not type `@webdesigndecal/` each time, you can install `mark2html` as a global executable with `npm install --global @webdesigndecal/mark2html`.

 Here are some exciting macros to enhance your experience,